curvance/Curvance-CantinaCompetition/CANTINA_README.md

 **Issues related to swapperlib zapper calls lack of arbitrary calldata validation will be considered out of scope**, the plan is to consolidate swapper and zapper actions being combined into swapper only actions, with dedicated integrations coded for zapping actions.

 Locked token data actions are intended to be moved over to Wormhole's CCQ prior to mainnet deployment.
-At this time, **payload/MessageType configuration + encoding/decoding are not production ready.** This refers to aforementioned code in FeeAccumulator, ProtocolMessagingHub, OneBalanceFeeManager (likely to be depreciated), FeeTokenBridgingHub.
+At this time, **payload/MessageType configuration + calldata encoding/decoding are not production ready, these issues will be considered out of scope.** This refers to aforementioned code in FeeAccumulator, ProtocolMessagingHub, OneBalanceFeeManager (likely to be depreciated), FeeTokenBridgingHub.
 All other issues inside these contracts will be considered in scope.

 **Issues related to redstone core oracle not working due to msg.data not be attached through contract calls will be considered out of scope.** Alternative contract versions will be made for mTokens and Market Manager with parameters for pull oracles such as Pyth and Redstone Core.